EZ-Mouse/TokenPanda/README.md

 TokenPandaTray is the portable Windows companion app that downloads and synchronizes the historical data used by the addon.

 [View the full release and release notes](https://github.com/EZ-Mouse/TokenPanda/releases/tag/v1.0.0-beta)

-TokenPanda is an independent addon for **World of Warcraft: Mists of Pandaria Classic** that displays the current WoW Token price and recent price history directly in the game.

-The project includes:

-- **TokenPanda 1.0.0 Beta**: the in-game addon.
-- **TokenPandaTray 1.0.0 Beta**: the portable Windows companion app used to download and synchronize historical data.

-## Main features

-- Current WoW Token price.
-- Historical periods: 3D, 7D, 14D, 1M, 3M, 6M, and ALL.
-- Comparison with the previous equivalent period.
-- Minimized, normal, and analysis views.
-- Independent saved position for each view.
-- Visual alerts for trends, proximity to lows, and new lows.
-- Regions: US, EU, KR, and TW.
-- Eleven interface languages.

 ## Current public Beta